equinor/omnia-tutorial/exercises/ingest/README.rst

 Even though the source is a CSV file (DelimitedText), we will just do a straight copy of the file so select the *Binary* option.

 .. image:: images/5_new_binary.png

-TODO: Verify naming best practices with DE team for data sets, sources and sinks!

 In the source dataset *Set Properties* window that pops up use the name FieldProductionMonthly_NPD and from the *Linked service* dropdown select new to create a new linked service to link to the NDP Factpages website.